daniprec/BAM-Coding-Lab/README.md

 The repository is organized into the following directories:

+- `.vscode` in case you are using VSCode, this folder will configure your settings to auto-format your code every time you save a file.
+- `code` contains all the code examples for the exercises.
 - `data` contains all the data files for the exercises.

 ## Questions